fieldtrip/website/reference/ft_artifact_eog.md

  where the input data is a structure as obtained from FT_PREPROCESSING.

- In both cases the configuration should also contain cfg.trl        = structure that defines the data segments of interest.
-See FT_DEFINETRIAL cfg.continuous = 'yes' or 'no' whether the file contains continuous data
+ In both cases the configuration should also contain cfg.trl        = structure that defines the data segments of interest, see FT_DEFINETRIAL cfg.continuous = 'yes' or 'no' whether the file contains continuous data

- The data is preprocessed (again) with the following configuration parameters, which are optimal for identifying EOG artifacts. cfg.artfctdef.eog.bpfilter   = 'yes' cfg.artfctdef.eog.bpfilttype = 'but' cfg.artfctdef.eog.bpfreq     = [1 15]
+ Prior to artifact detection, the data is preprocessed (again) with the following configuration parameters, which are optimal for identifying EOG artifacts. cfg.artfctdef.eog.bpfilter   = 'yes' cfg.artfctdef.eog.bpfilttype = 'but' cfg.artfctdef.eog.bpfreq     = [1 15]